Pull to refresh

 In power; actively grooming successor

-South Korea's National Intelligence Service (NIS) told lawmakers on April 6 that it is now "fair to view" Kim Ju Ae — the approximately 13-year-old daughter of North Korean leader Kim Jong Un — as his designated successor.
-The assessment, the agency's most definitive public statement on succession in the nuclear-armed state, cited her completion of successor training and an expanding public profile that includes driving tanks and firing weapons at military events.
+South Korea's National Intelligence Service told lawmakers on April 6 that it's now "fair to view" Kim Ju Ae — Kim Jong Un's approximately 13-year-old daughter — as his designated successor.
+The assessment cites her completed successor training and expanded public profile, including appearances driving tanks and firing weapons at military events.

 North Korea edges back into the world after six years of extreme isolation